WJCorn/referouts/README.md

   Designed to give businesses full control over what referral options appear for reps.

 - **Provider Profile Submission**
-  (Planned) Enables facilities to self-submit and maintain their own directory listing.
+  Enables facilities to self-submit and maintain their own directory listing.

 - **Built for Call Centers**
   Primary use case supports call reps handling inbound inquiries when in-network options are unavailable.